“Volunteers do not necessarily have the time; they have the heart.”

 Social Media: the social media team uses all of our social media channels (LinkedIn, Twitter, Facebook, YouTube, and more) to promote events, provide the latest and greatest B2B marketing

 tips, and engage our B2B marketing community in conversation.

-Public Relations: helps spread the BMA, and B2B, marketing message to the local media
+Public Relations: helps spread the B2B marketing message to the local media

-Design: create and manipulate the images needed to maintain our brand while pushing the boundaries of creative expression
+Design: creates and manipulates the images needed to maintain our brand while pushing the boundaries of creative expression

-Podcasts & Video: capture the hearts and imaginations of our B2B membership and the entire marketing community by presenting a fresh take on recorded content
+Podcasts and video: capture the hearts and imaginations of our B2B membership and the entire marketing community by presenting a fresh take on recorded content

-The Website committee works on strategy, planning, and maintenance for our website, including web pages to promote our social, educational, and networking events and programs.
-Members of the
+Website: drives the strategy, planning, and maintenance for our website, including web pages to promote our networking events and programs.
+Volunteers work with our content management

-committee work within our content management system, as well as with vendors on special requests.
+system and website tools, as well as occasionally with vendors and partners on special requests.
 They also occasionally work with partners, members, and other board and committee

 members on content.
-The team considers and updates metadata for search engine optimization.
+The team also considers and updates metadata for search engine optimization.

-The Membership committee plans and implements acquisition and retention programs and (when safe to do so again), represents The Marketing Alliance at trade shows and local events, and “talks up” membership at
+The Membership committee plans and implements acquisition and retention programs and (when safe to do so again), represents The Marketing Alliance at local events, promoting

 membership during our monthly educational programs.
 The membership team looks for passionate members of the organization to help us recruit and welcome new members.